emberjs/rfcs/text/0000-embroider-v2-package-format.md

 ### Own Javascript: Transpilation of imported modules

-Any module you import, whether from an Ember package or a non-Ember package, gets processed by the app's babel configuration by default.
+Any module you import, whether from an Ember package or a non-Ember package, gets transpiled by default such that it will support the app's set of browser targets.
 This ensures that the app's `config/targets.js` will always be respected and you won't accidentally break your older supported browsers by importing a dependency that uses newer ECMA features.

+Today in practice this means everything you import will go through babel-preset-env, and babel-preset-env will use the same configuration that it uses in the app.

 There is an explicit per-package opt-out for cases where you're _sure_ that transpilation is not needed and not desirable.
 (See **Build Hooks** for details on the `skipBabel` option.)